kubeflow/website/content/en/docs/ibm/existing-cluster.md

 +++

-## Initial Setup for Existing Cluster
+## Initial setup for your existing cluster

 Get the Kubeconfig file: